-“AKU” mural partnership between Micah Johnson, Will Bumpas and Kyle Holbrook at Sawubona, a co-working space where underrepresented artists and entrepreneurs can see themselves reflected and supported in a physical space on Venice Beach.
+“AKU” mural partnership between Micah Johnson, Will Bumpus and Kyle Holbrook at Sawubona, a co-working space where underrepresented artists and entrepreneurs can see themselves reflected and supported in a physical space on Venice Beach.
 Sawubona Offices- 155 Washington Blvd Marina Del Rey, CA 90292

 International Executive Artist Kyle Holbrook in the Arts District Los Angelos, CA, USA 2021.